louis-mulder/Xpra-VDI-Netes/README.md

  Step 4:

  Test with a Xpra client
- On the client search for the Python file client_base.py and change TIMEOUT_EXTRA=10 to the value 90.
+ On the client search for the Python file client_base.py and change TIMEOUT_EXTRA=10 to the value 90. (this is the only change!!!)
 To startup a pod with Xpra will take more time.
 Especially the first time (downloading image), if it happens try a attach a few minutes later.
 Or use kubect -n demo-xpra get pod -o wide on the kubemaster to see what is happening.